ceedee666/drumm.sh/content/teaching/main.md

 - [Systems
   Integration](/teaching/lectures/2025/winter-term/systems-integration)

 [This site](/teaching/lectures/previous-lectures) contains a list of lectures I taught during the previous terms.

 ## Python for Beginners MOOC 🐍

-A new and updated version of the course will run on [openHPI](https://open.hpi.de/courses/python2025) from October 8, 2025 to November 26, 2025.
+A new and updated version of the course was presented on [openHPI](https://open.hpi.de/courses/python2025) from October 8, 2025 to November 26, 2025.